How Much Is Jade Worth? (2025 Jade Price Guide)

 • Mid-range jade, often with decent color and transparency, might range from $500 to $5,000.

-• High-quality jadeite, especially in imperial green, can sell for tens or even hundreds of thousands of dollars per carat.
+• High-quality jadeite, especially in imperial jade green, is extremely valuable.
+It can sell for tens or even hundreds of thousands of dollars per carat.

 For collectors and investors, auctions often see record-breaking sales.